 The Stormwater Best Management Practices (BMP) Reimbursement Program allows Ankeny property owners, businesses, and schools to incorporate stormwater BMPs on their property to improve the water quality and decrease the water quantity in our streams and detention basins.
 The program is intended to help cover the cost of materials and/or contracted labor to install such practices.

 Some examples of BMPs include the following:

-Stormwater runoff is the water that runs off impervious surfaces after rain, snow melt, or other surface drainage.
-Impervious surfaces are hard surfaces where water is unable to soak or infiltrate into including paved streets, parking lots, and roof tops.
-This water flows over land collecting sediment, litter, nutrients, and other pollutants.
-The stormwater then flows into the creeks and detention basins in Ankeny without any treatment or cleaning.
-This stormwater runoff can cause water pollution, stream bank erosion, and flooding.
+Stormwater runoff is the water that runs off impervious surfaces from rain, snow melt, and surface drainage.
+Impervious surfaces are hard surfaces where water is unable to soak or infiltrate into, including paved streets, parking lots, and rooftops.
+This water flows overland collecting sediment, litter, nutrients, and other pollutants.
+The stormwater then discharges into the creeks and ponds in Ankeny untreated.
+Unmanaged stormwater runoff can cause water pollution, stream bank erosion, and flooding.

-By capturing rain water where it lands and allowing it to soak in and slow down with BMPs, the pollutants and sediment have a chance to settle out.
-The BMPs can help improve the water quality of our streams and detention basins and help improve the water quality downstream in our state's rivers.
+By capturing rainwater where it lands, and infiltrating or slowing down the stormwater through Best Management Practices (BMPs), the pollutants and sediment have a chance to settle out.
+These practices can help improve the water quality of our streams and ponds and help improve the water quality downstream in our state's rivers.